 In both cases, they find that this event “was far beyond the bounds of a normal climate — meaning it would be virtually impossible without the human influence on climate.”

-But even with our current increase in global temperature, a heatwave of this kind should only happen once in every 1000 years, so either this year’s event is just “bad luck” or science still haven’t fully understood the extent to which climate change is impacting such extreme weather events – a conclusion that is favoured by some of the authors of the study, the article says.
+But even with our current increase in global temperature, a heatwave of this kind should only happen once in every 1000 years, so either this year’s event is just “bad luck” or science still hasn’t fully understood the extent to which climate change is impacting such extreme weather events.
+The article says this conclusion is favoured by some of the authors of the study.

 Adapting to Heat

-States are looking to address the impacts of high temperatures on mental health, physiological health and the potential to cause interpersonal conflict.
-The most direct effect is heat stress which can impact the human body, especially during hot nights.
+States are looking to address the impacts of high temperatures on mental health and physiological health and the potential to cause interpersonal conflict.
+The most direct effect is heat stress, which can impact the human body, especially during hot nights.

 The article says that states have transitioned from preparing for climate change as a future problem to a problem affecting them now, and its impacts will only continue to intensify.